daytonhaney/soupsandwich2022/README.md

-# CMIS120 Python Intro to Problem Solving and Algorithms
+# CMIS120 Summer 2022 Python Intro to Problem Solving and Algorithms

 no global variables allowed...kinda
 Using github to follow + track cmis120 intro to algorithms and problem solving using